-Students receiving Title IV grant or loan funds who withdraw LSUS before 60% from of the semester/semester has lapsed will be fully responsible for repaying those funds to the U.S. Department of Education (USDoE) and/or LSUS.
+REFUND POLICY FOR STUDENTS WITH TITLE IV STUDENT FINANCIAL AID WHO RESIGN FROM THE UNIVERSITY: Students receiving Title IV grant or loan funds who withdraw from LSUS before 60% of the semester/semester has lapsed will be fully responsible for repaying those funds to the U.S. Department of Education (USDoE) and/or LSUS.
 LSUS' refund policy is used to calculate the refund of institutional charges.
 However, the Federal "Return of Title IV Funds" formula dictates the amount of Federal Title IV aid that must be returned to the Federal Government by the student and the school if the student completely resigns from LSUS.
-Title IV financial aid includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Stafford Loan, Academic Competitiveness and SMART Grants, and Federal PLUS loan and Louisiana Leveraging Educational Assistance Partnership (LLEAP) Grant.
+Title IV financial aid includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Loans, Direct Student- and Federal PLUS loans.
 For determining the percentage of the Title IV aid to be returned to the USDoE, the number of calendar days remaining in the semester is divided by the number of calendar days in the semester.
 Scheduled breaks of five consecutive days are excluded.
 If funds remain after Title IV funds have been repaid, they will be used proportionally to repay LSUS scholarships and grants, other private scholarships and the student.
 If a student receives grant funds in excess of tuition and fees and he or she resigns before 60% of the semester has lapsed, the student is responsible for paying USDoE the unearned portion of the grant.
 LSUS is in turn responsible for paying the USDoE the unearned portion that was applied toward tuition and fees.
 Worksheets used to determine the amount of refund of Title IV aid are available upon request from the Office of Financial Aid.